liyasthomas/liyasthomas/README.md

 Hi, I'm a big fan of open source.
-I love making tools to improve developer experience.
+I love making tools to improve the developer experience.

-  I build the initial version (currently CEO) of [Hoppscotch](https://github.com/hoppscotch/hoppscotch) - an open source API development ecosystem and few other open source projects.
+  I'm the CEO of [Hoppscotch](https://github.com/hoppscotch/hoppscotch) - an open-source API development ecosystem.

 **Timeline:**